THE FOUR FORCES

 The speed of the Big Bang’s explosion is only one of the remarkable states of equilibrium at the initial moment of creation.
 Immediately after the Big Bang, forces that underpin and organize the universe we live in had to be numerically “just right” otherwise there would have been no universe.

-A comparison of those forces is enlightening for their values are stunningly different from one another.
-Below they are given in international standard units:
+their values are stunningly different from one another.
+Below they are

 Strong nuclear force: 15